Nilambur Pattulsavam or Nilambur Patulsav

 Kalampattu

-Kalampattu is a traditional art form performed as an offering in order to get the blessings of deities like Bhadrakali, Ayyappan, Vettakkorumakan, the serpent god etc. The picture (kalam) is drawn on the floor using five colours accompanied by singing.
-The Velichapadu mostly belonging to the Namboodiri community does the Kalapradikshinam (going round the kalam matching steps to differing rhythms), Nalikerameri (breaking of coconut as offering) and kalammakkal (closing ceremony) marking the end of the proceedings.
+Kalampattu is a traditional art form performed as an offering to get the blessings of deities like Bhadrakali, Ayyappan, Vettakkorumakan, the serpent god, etc. The picture (kalam) is drawn on the floor using five colours accompanied by singing.
+The Velichapadu mostly belonging to the Namboodiri community does the Kalapradikshinam (going around the kalam matching steps to differing rhythms), Nalikerameri (breaking of coconut as offering) and kalammakkal (closing ceremony) marking the end of the proceedings.

 Uniqueness of Nilambur Pattu

-A mega carnival organized as part of the festival.
-Many cultural programmes graced by cine stars and play back singers add glamour to this annual fest.
+A mega carnival was organized as part of the festival.
+Many cultural programs graced by cine stars and playback singers add glamour to this annual fest.

 Rich in heritage – More than a festival

 Nilambur Pattu provides the residents of Nilambur an opportunity to cherish the old memories of the Nilambur Kovilakam.
-Presntly Nilambur Pattu is being promoted as the tourism festival-cum cultural event and it is celebrated with Great Spirit, pomp and pageantry.
-People from all religions and race from far away destinations participate in this cultural extravaganza and it plays a leading role in promoting religious tolerance and harmony.
-Nilambur Pattulsavam is conducted by Nilambur Municipality in co-ordination with Kerala Vyapari Vyavasayi Ekopana Samthi and Nilambur Merchants Association from 2005 onwards.
-The district tourism promotion council (DTPC) of Malappuram provides a favorable support for the promotion of this unique kaleidoscope and currently it is a prestigious event of Kerala’s tourism calendar.
+Presently Nilambur Pattu is being promoted as a tourism festival-cum cultural event and it is celebrated with Great Spirit, pomp, and pageantry.
+People from all religions and races from far away destinations participate in this cultural extravaganza and it plays a leading role in promoting religious tolerance and harmony.
+Nilambur Pattulsavam is conducted by Nilambur Municipality in coordination with Kerala Vyapari Vyavasayi Ekopana Samthi and Nilambur Merchants Association from 2005 onwards.
+The district Tourism Promotion Council (DTPC) of Malappuram provides favorable support for the promotion of this unique kaleidoscope and currently, it is a prestigious event of Kerala’s tourism calendar.

 Accessing Nilambur

-Nilambur can be easily accessible by raod from nearby towns such as Manjeri and Perinthalmanna.
+Nilambur can be easily accessible by road from nearby towns such as Manjeri and Perinthalmanna.